GenildoPraca/equacao-segundo-grau-package/README.md

 Description.
 The package equacao_segundo_grau is used to:
-	- Calcular o resultado de uma equação do segundo grau
+	- Calcular o resultado de uma equacao do segundo grau

 ## Installation